1929 VFL grand final: Match summary

 Richmond kicked the first goal of the day but wasted opportunities for the rest of the quarter.
 Collingwood took advantage and led by 27 points at half time, a lead they held for the rest of the match.
 The two teams fought determinedly and, quite often, outside the spirit of the game.
-Bob Makeham was knocked senseless in the 2nd quarter, although he played on despite concussion.
+Bob Makeham was knocked senseless in the second quarter, although he played on despite concussion.

-While Gordon Coventry kicked only 2 goals for the day, the attention that the Richmond defence paid him allowed Horrie ‘Tubby’ Edmonds to fulfill the most important day of his footballing life, kicking 5 goals playing deep near the boundary line in attack.
+While Gordon Coventry kicked only two goals for the day, the attention that the Richmond defence paid him allowed Horrie ‘Tubby’ Edmonds to fulfill the most important day of his footballing life, kicking five goals playing deep near the boundary line in attack.

 Charlie Ahern, 24 years old and playing in only his third VFL match, provided inspiration to the side.
 His main role was to protect Syd Coventry and, despite fracturing his arm, he battled on manfully, and held his own in what was, at times, a physically spiteful match.
-Ahern was to die only 18 months later from rectal cancer.
+It was Ahern's last senior match, and he died only 18 months later from rectal cancer.

-Collingwood won by 29 points, attributable to the Magpies’ rock-solid defence, Edmonds' 5 goals and that players carried on in the face of serious injuries.
+Collingwood won by 29 points, attributable to the Magpies’ rock-solid defence, Edmonds' five goals and that players carried on in the face of serious injuries.